whoamiho1006/boxpp/srcs/boxpp/boxpp/base/README.md

 # Base library for entire framework.
 ### DO NOT make any reference to outside on BASE library.
+Base-library can be uniquely included by other pure-utilities also.

 ## 1. BaseMacros.hpp
 This header stabilize the preprocessor environment for framework codes and,